whitneyburton/portfolios/students/1701-back/stephanie_bentley/20170302-stephanie-bentley-m1.markdown

 #### Notes

-Evaluator comments
+Evaluator Comments:
     *  NightWriter: Talked about some refactoring spots and longer methods (use of enumerables).
 Talked about how to push out a FileIO class.
 Talked about tests that don't rely on other methods.
 Unit testing.

 ## D: Professional Development